-Our Mold Making & Casting Manual & Catalog is full of technical specifications.
+Our Product Catalog, Website, Technical Bulletins and Physical Property Bulletins are full of technical specifications.
 They often appear in large tables, like this:

 The EasyFlo Series (Liquid Plastic) Physical Properties Chart

 This information can be overwhelming for those that don’t have much experience with rubbers and plastics, so we would like to outline the general meaning of each specification:

 The great majority of Polytek products are two-part systems: Part A & Part B. The mix ratio indicates the amount of Part A and Part B needed relative to each other.
 When these two parts are mixed together at the proper ratio, they cure at room temperature.
 It is imperative to stay on-ratio to ensure a successful cure – off-ratio mixes can result in subpar final products or mixes that do not cure at all.